PMassicotte/cdoc/README.md

 ---------------

 -   I have DOC value for 2002 and 2003 but I have CDOM data that seems to be only for one year.
 From which year are CDOM data?
+    -   I tried to merge CDOM with *both* DOC and either case the value of a375 reported in the DOC dataset fits with the *raw* absorption from the CDOM dataset.
 -   Do you have the CDOM data for the *missing* year?

 -   I am not sure which field I should use for the `sample_id`: `SS_CODES` or `STATION`.
 I am using `STATION` at the moment.